Best Gas Hot Water Heaters for Home Use: Buying Tips, Pros and Cons

 Carbon monoxide poisoning is another potential risk associated with gas-powered appliances that are not properly vented.
 Carbon monoxide is a colorless and odorless gas, which can accumulate in the home and lead to headaches, nausea, dizziness, and even death.

-Fires can also occur if a gas water heater is not properly installed, maintained, or operated.
+Fires can also occur if a gas unit is not properly installed, maintained, or operated.
 For example, if the flue is blocked or damaged, it can cause the heater to overheat and potentially catch fire.

 Overall, gas water heaters can be safe and reliable if they are installed and maintained properly, and if appropriate safety precautions are taken.
 It’s important to work with a licensed professional to ensure that your device is installed correctly, and to have it serviced regularly to prevent potential safety risks.